 The California BAR doesn't require its applicants to have studied within the country.
 Despite being one of the US's most established and prominent legal markets, the California BAR allows candidates with any 'qualifying degree' as long as it's in law to sit for the exams.
 However, it is important for this degree to be verified through a credentials evaluation report.
 You will also need to fill out a foreign evaluation form from the California BAR before you can apply for a seat.

 Once you’ve ensured that you meet all of these requirements, you can begin working on the application process to sit for the BAR exam for foreign lawyers.

 The Foreign Evaluation Form is a necessary part of the process of applying for a position to sit for the BAR exams as a foreign law student.
 However, it doesn't qualify as the start of your application process.
 Once your form has been approved, you will have to complete the Online Bar Exam Application and pay the fee.
-This is when you can be sure that you're ready to sit for the New York BAR exams.
+This is when you can be sure that you're ready to sit for the California BAR exams.
 Now that you have the technicalities out of the way, here are some tips to help you do your best in the exams and start your practice in the United States.

 As a foreign lawyer, your educational background is slightly different from the local students that will be appearing for the exams.
 To maximize your chances of passing with flying colors, you should enroll yourself in a BAR course that is designed to help foreign lawyers take the exam.

 Be sure to consider how much time you have to prepare for the BAR exam.
 Set aside a certain number of hours each day for your preparation, and try taking numerous tests online to ensure you’re ready for it.
-You should also reach out to people who have previously passed the exam in New York and ask for their guidance.
+You should also reach out to people who have previously passed the exam in California and ask for their guidance.

 Educational Records Evaluation Service helps Non-US educated individuals to receive their US equivalences with our credential evaluation reports.